janderson77/group-up-gamers/README.md

 At the moment the group messaging system is very basic.
 I plan to implement more of a forum style system with topics, announcements and things of that nature.

 I am also investigating integration with the Discord API, as well as elastic search to refine the game and group search

+I am also planning to integrate with Amazon S3 for user profile image and group logo image storage